-6.625 Article 21 (2) of the constitution, which shall come into force after the 'government that is formed pursuant to this constitution' is seated, stipulates that "A law shall regulate the right of political asylum in Iraq.
+32.01 Article 21 (2) of the Constitution stipulates that "A law shall regulate the right of political asylum in Iraq.
 No political refugee shall be surrendered to a foreign entity or returned forcibly to the country from which he fled."
 Article 21 (3) states that "Political asylum shall not be granted to a person accused of committing international or terrorist crimes or to any person who inflicted damage on Iraq."
 [82a] (p8)

-6.626 As noted in the USSD report 2005:
+32.02 As noted in the USSD report 2005:

 "The law does not provide for the granting of asylum or refugee status in accordance with the 1951 UN Convention relating to the Status of Refugees and its 1967 protocol, and the government has not established a system for providing protection to refugees.
 In practice the government provided some protection against refoulement, the return of persons to a country where they feared persecution.
 The government did not grant refugee status or asylum.
 However, the government recognized a refugee population of an estimated 65 thousand persons."
-[2h] (p14)
+[2b] (p14)